TheRealBanana/Mailmon/README.md

 >/home/mailmon/.forward

-And inside we add the follow (change the folder paths to your requirements):
+And inside we add the following (change the folder paths to your requirements):

 >/home/mailmon/data/mail.txt,"|/home/mailmon/mailmon.sh"